SilverClawsNg/OutScribed/README.md

 * There is a limit of 5 verification attempts within 10 minutes span
 * Verification tokens cannot be sent to the same IpAddress within a 10 minutes span
 * Life span of a verification token is 10 minutes
+* A user can only hold a single role
+*

 ### 4.4 Commands Summary
 * CreateAccount <!-- Creates new account --!>